 Thyroid neoplasms were the most common neoplasm adverse events.
 The proportion and rate of subjects with benign thyroid neoplasms were higher for subjects treated with liraglutide compared to subjects treated with active comparator and placebo [liraglutide: 1.1% (16.0 cases per 1000 subject-years); active comparator: 0.6% (9.8 cases per 1000 subject-years); placebo: 1.0% (19.0 cases per 1000 subject-years)].
 With regard to malignant neoplasms which are of more clinical relevance, prostate cancer, breast cancer, thyroid cancer, basal cell carcinoma, rectal cancer, renal cell carcinoma and colon cancer were the most commonly reported across treatment groups.
-The proportion of subjects with malignant prostate cancer, breast cancer, renal cell carcinoma and colon cancer were similar for subjects treated with liraglutide and either one of the comparators.
+The proportion of subjects with malignant prostate cancer, breast cancer, renal cell carcinoma and colon cancer or basal cell carcinoma were reported with comparators.
 No cases of rectal cancer or basal cell carcinoma were reported with comparators.
 The remaining malignant neoplasms occurred at low rates with no apparent pattern in type of neoplasms.